hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/IFCSite-FarmProposedTrees.png" alt="Farm plan - tree overlay" width="500">
 </p>

-<u>Image</u>: *Proposed new trees and storm-water collection pond laid over a satellite image.
+<u>Image</u>: *Proposed new trees laid over a satellite image.
 Gradient lines show how the land slopes toward the south where surface run-off water collects.
 A - water erosion down the centre of this field is evident, but can be controlled by the new rows of trees that follow field contours.
 B - prior clear-cut area.
 C - windbreak realligned to follow land contours.
 D - Greenhouse.*

-Some of the goals we are trying to achieve with the transition to agroforestry with greenhouse include:
+Some of the goals we are trying to achieve through agroforestry with greenhouse include:

 - Erosion Control: Trees in rows reduce wind speeds and slow drainage during extreme weather.
 - Biodiversity: Mitigates pest and fire risk while making the property more interesting to visit.
 - Diversification: Greenhouses and high-value trees provide income independent of field crops and distribute work over the year.

-Agroforestry is an old and well-established practice that we will be adapting, with the help of various experts, to our specific sites.
-Implementation will be gradual and is likely to take decades to implement, or it may even be inter-generational.
+Agroforestry is an old and well-established practice that we will be adapting, with the help of various experts, to our sites.
+Implementation will be gradual and is likely to require decades to complete or it may be inter-generational.
 While our proposed agroforestry is not unique, where we will be doing some original work is in our approach to supplying greenhouse utilities from the farm's waste biomass.
-Those utilities, integrated into our greenhouse, are what could allow this farm to become carbon negative and the technology for those utilities potentially could become a product.
+Those utilities, integrated into our greenhouse, are what could allow this farm to become carbon negative with the technology potentially becoming a product.

 **Carbon-negative integrated greenhouse**